kilfour/SOFG-Mods/Doc/TheBroken.md

+# The Broken

-This mod introduces a unique agent of spiritual subversion: **The First Among the Broken**.
+This mod introduces a unique agent: **The First Among the Broken**.
-A figure of reverent menace, they inspire cultic devotion and unravel societies from within using powerful modifiers and insidious challenges.

 They can only be recruited on a location with Farms.
 Upon entering the frey, the set up a 'Shard' at their starting location which shows up as a modifier.

----
+The First mainly focusses on automatic infiltration of farming villages and creating unrest.

-## Starting Stats ##
+## Starting Stats

 * Might: 1
-* Lore: 1
+* Lore: 3
-* Intrigue: 3
+* Intrigue: 2
-* Command: 3
+* Command: 2
 * Gold: 0

-Gets extra skill point upon creation
+Gets extra skill point upon creation.

----

-## Modifiers ##
+## Modifiers

-### Shard ###
+### Shard

 Represents the cult's embedded presence in a society.
-The Shard grows in magnitude over time, granting access to increasingly powerful actions.
+Spawns a Broken (which looks for a new village to establish a new Shard).
+Prefers uninfiltrated, close by locations.
+If the First's Unique trait is Graven Flock instead of Graven Presence they follow the first around instead.
+Shard magnitude needs to be greater than 250.
+Consumes 200 charge.
 Any village containing a Shard gives your agent an opportunity to perform a Lay Low challenge.

----

-### The Keeping ###
+### The Keeping

 Villages under The Keeping deny supplies to outsiders while sustaining their own through sacrificial devotion.

----

-### Threading ###
+### Threading

-This modifier appears once in a while if there are uninfiltrated POI in the settlement.
+This modifier appears once in a while if there are uninfiltrated POI in a settlement with a Shard.
 Upon completion a POI is infiltrated.

----

-## Challenges ##
+## Challenges

-These can be done by any agent, needs a Shard to be present ofcourse.
+These can be done by any agent, needs a Shard to be present.

-### The Fracture ###
+### The Fracture

-Increases the magnitude of the Shard by 50.
+Increases the magnitude of the Shard by 75.

----

-### Preach the Keeping ###
+### Preach The Keeping

 Builds the **The Keeping** modifier, which causes the village to withhold food from outsiders.
-Shard magnitude needs to be greater than 50.
+Shard charge needs to be greater than 50.

----
+Comsumes 50 charge.

-### Liturgy of Yield ###
+### Liturgy Of Yield

 Collects 50 gold from the Shard.
 Based on intrigue, but faster with more Shard magnitude.
 Shard magnitude needs to be greater than 50.
 Comsumes 50 charge.

----

-### Uprising ###

-Spawns a Broken which looks for a new village to establish a new Shard.
-Prefers uninfiltrated, close by locations.
-Shard magnitude needs to be greater than 100.
-Consumes 100 charge.

----

-## Unique Trait ##
+## Unique Trait

-### Graven Presence ###
+### Graven Presence/Flock

 A passive ability that when in a village with a shard:
 - Grows the Shard by 2 per turn.
 - Gives the agent 1 gold.
 - Spreads 1 shadow.
+Additionally for each Broken follower in the same location as The First:
+- Spreads an additional 0.25 shadow.
+- When in a City creates unrest equal to the number of followers of The First.

+#### Uprising

+With this one turn ritual, which functions as a toggle between Graven Presence and Graven Flock, The First can control the Broken.
+When the trait says Graven Presence : The Broken look for new farming villages to infiltrate.
+When the trait says Graven Flock : The Broken follow The First around.